yyforyongyu/bolts/ext-dynamic-funding-outputs.md

 ![Cannot display image](./dynamic-commits/kickoff%20pinning.png "Kickoff transaction pinned")

-Originally, Bitcoin Core's default mempool settings allowed an unconfirmed transaction to have up to 25 decendants in the mempool.
+Originally, Bitcoin Core's default mempool settings allowed an unconfirmed transaction to have up to 25 descendants in the mempool.
 Past this limit, any descendants would be rejected.
 This was used as a DoS mitigation in Bitcoin Core and affected the security of LN channels.
 Before the anchors commitment type was introduced, pinning in the LN was where a counterparty broadcasted the